Tigers vs. Pirates Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Bryan Reynolds, Spencer Torkelson and others in the Pittsburgh Pirates-Detroit Tigers matchup at PNC Park on Tuesday at 7:05 PM ET.
+Player props are available for Spencer Torkelson and Bryan Reynolds, among others, when the Detroit Tigers visit the Pittsburgh Pirates at PNC Park on Wednesday at 12:35 PM ET.

 Bet on this matchup or its props with BetMGM!